jethornton/flexgui/README.md

 **No Programming Required!**

+**Drag Widgets onto the Main Window and change their name and you're done**

 * No complicated Qt Designer installs as it uses normal widgets
 * No minimum required widgets
 * Widget object names are used to connect the code to the widget